Town of Pickstown

 Construction of the Fort Randall Dam with ground breaking in 1946.

-History of the school which was attended by over 1600 students from 1947 through 1968 with young Tom Brokaw of NBC being one of them.
+The Pickstown Museum displays the history of the school which was attended by over 1600 students from 1947 through 1968 with young Tom Brokaw of NBC being one of them.
+For all inquiries of the Pickstown Museum between April - October: Please call ahead.